Kwony7/CasinoNew/README.md

 https://kwony7.github.io/CasinoNew/
 # Update 3.1: Changed the money multiplication rate
 # Update 4.1: Added Gamble 2 Panel
+# Update 4.2: Money now rounds up or down to an integer after playing gamble 2
 # HOW TO PLAY:

 Type a value and click the gamble button to gamble the money.